CASFRI/CASFRI/README.md

 3. **Denormalization** of the normalized CASFRI tables into one flat table.
 4. **Temporalization** of CAS data inside PostgreSQL.

 Note that forest resource inventories are not provided with this project due to the numerous licensing agreements that have to be passed with the different production jurisdictions.
 Many provincial inventories are now openly distributed and can be downloaded for free from government web sites.
-It is the responsability of the user to get and integrate those inventories into his CASFRI installation.
+It is the responsibility of the user to get and integrate those inventories into his CASFRI installation.
 All the inventories supported by CASFRI are documented in [the inventory_metadata.csv](https://github.com/CASFRI/CASFRI/blob/master/metadata/inventory_metadata.csv) table.

 # Version Number Scheme

 CASFRI follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme (major.minor.revision) adapted for a dataset.
 Increments in revision version numbers are for bug fixes.
 Increments in minor version numbers are for new features, support for new inventories, additions to the schema (new attributes), and bug fixes.
-Increments in minor versions should not break backward compatibility with code refering to the CASFRI schemas.
+Increments in minor versions should not break backward compatibility with code referring to the CASFRI schemas.
 Increments in major version numbers are for schema changes that break backward compatibility with existing code (e.g. renaming attributes, removing attributes, changing the structure of attribute values and inventory support deprecation).

 The current version is 5.3.1 and is available for download at https://github.com/CASFRI/CASFRI/releases/tag/v5.3.1